Farewill Review – The smartest way to do a will?

 Farewill customer reviews

 Customers seem pretty pleased with Farewill so far.
-It has a Trustpilot rating of excellent based on more than 1,600 reviews.
+It has a Trustpilot rating of excellent, with an average of 4.9 out of 5.0 based on more than 2,700 reviews.
 Most reviewers praise how easy the site is to use.
 Just 1% of the reviews describe the service as bad, citing the language used in its popup chatbots while you complete the will or mistakes in the final document.

 Farewill vs Solicitor wills